provectus/streaming-data-platform/README.md

     1. [Reporting](#reporting)

 ## Overview
-Streaming Data Platform is a unified solution for real time streaming data pipelines, streams powered data lake and data driven microservices across enterprise.
+The Streaming Data Platform is a unified solution that enables real-time data analytics and serves as a foundational service for AI solutions.
+Provectus’ streaming-first architecture powers and provides governance for a data lake ecosystem.
+It consolidates data pipelines and improves scalability in the cloud for real-time analysis.
+These well-architected solutions accelerate time-to-market and mitigate technology risks.

+Streaming Data Platform is delivered as an AWS CloudFormation template quick start.

 ### Use Cases
 The template is designed for the following initiatives:
-- Plug-n-play solution for processing and storing data streams in AWS
+- Plug-n-play solution for processing and storing data streams in the AWS cloud
 - Migration of Hadoop based on-prem platform to AWS native streaming services
 - Migration of legacy Enterprise Service Bus or Data Integration architectures to AWS native platform
-- Rearchitecture of Data Warehouse workloads to handle growing data volume, velocity as well as to provide capabilities for realtime analytics
+- Rearchitecture of Data Warehouse workloads to handle growing data volume and velocity, and to provide capabilities for real-time analytics
 - Rearchitecture of slow, inconsistent and always-out-of-date data marts in existing Data Lake or Data Warehouse
-- Rearchitecture of duplicated and disjointed realtime and batch pipelines
+- Rearchitecture of duplicated and disjointed real-time and batch pipelines

 ### Architecture
 ![diagram.svg](images/diagram.svg)

 ### How it works

-Streaming Data Platform is delivered as cloudformation template quick start.

-Data ingestion layer supports API Gateway endpoint, SFTP, RDS Capture Data Changes, S3 events, DynamoDB, and other connectors.

-All data is streamed in Kinesis, partitioned by business key and split by separate kinesis streams for horizontal scalability.
+SDP provides API Gateway endpoints for ingestion of real time-messages at high throughput.

-Blueprint Kinesis Analytics processor is a point of customization to filter, enrich and aggregate incoming data.
+All events are pushed to Kinesis Data Streams and are processed in the Blueprint Kinesis Analytics processor, which serves as a point of customization to filter, enrich, and aggregate incoming data.

-Ingested and processed messages are stored on S3 with minimum latency.

-Smart partitioning on S3 and columnar format enables subsecond SQL queries from Athena clients.
+Data lands in S3 buckets in a columnar format, partitioned by date time.
+Smart partitioning system eventually merges them into bigger files to provide sub-second SQL queries on top of Athena.

+Aggregated messages are sorted and stored in DynamoDB.
+They can be accessed by reporting endpoints in API Gateway.
-Each type of message is registered in AWS Glue with associated metadata for catologization and self-description purposes.
+Each type of message is registered in AWS Glue with associated metadata for catalogizing and self-description purposes.
-AWS Athena is an interactive ad-hoc SQL interface on top of these tables.
-Aggregated and processed data is stored in DynamoDB for online reporting capabilities.
+AWS Athena acts as an interactive ad-hoc SQL interface on top of those tables.

+Streaming Data Platform provides a blueprint machine learning path, with feature collection and continuous model retraining algorithm on top of SageMaker.
+As a blueprint, it implements prediction of the probability, winning the bid by the specified price.

 ### Region availability
-All services which was used in stack available only in the following AWS regions:
+All services which were used in the stack are available only in the following AWS regions:
 - Northern Virginia (`us-east-1`)
 - Ohio (`us-east-2`)
 - Oregon (`us-west-2`)